Hemavathi15/javascript_miniprojects/README.md

 The main focus was on practicing CSS transitions and JavaScript event handling.
 When an image is clicked, it smoothly expands to a larger size, providing a visually appealing effect.

+### 4. **Expression calculator**
+The Expression Calculator is a simple JavaScript project that allows users to input mathematical expressions and receive the calculated result.
+It efficiently evaluates the expressions and displays the output, making it a handy tool for quick calculations.

 ## How to Use